-The Domain Project consists of a mineral exploration license in northern Manitoba.
-Under the terms of a joint venture agreement between the Company and Yamana Gold Inc. ("Yamana") (formerly Mega Precious Metals Inc.), Yamana earned a 65% joint venture interest in the property in prior years.
+The Domain Project consists of three claims in northern Manitoba.
+Under the terms of a joint venture agreement between the Company and Yamana Gold Inc. ("Yamana"), Yamana earned a 65% joint venture interest in the property in prior years.
 During the year ended May 31, 2013, capitalized costs totalling \$394,221 related to the property were written off.
-The Company currently holds an approximate 34% interest in the property.
+In February 2017, Yamana mobilized a drill rig to commence a 2,800-metre drill program that would include work on the Domain Project which the Company holds a 34.8% interest in.
+The Company has elected not to participate in funding the program and as a result will be diluted for non-participation in accordance with the terms of the joint venture agreement.
+Should the Company's interest in the joint venture fall below 10%, its interest will convert to a 1% net smelter royalty.